SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 1. Copy the **email header** into to a comment within the PBI, indent and add the words "Issue raised by {{ NAME }} separately in email chain:"

+2. Replace the users with GitHub usernames (where possible), if you'd like to keep those users informed.

-2. Strip out the email addresses from the header.
+3. Remove any remaining email addresses from the header.

-3. Add to the Acceptance Criteria: *"Reply 'Done' to the email in the comment below by {{ SENDER }} and @mention them in the PBI with 'Done'"*
+4. Add to the Acceptance Criteria: *"Reply 'Done' to the email in the comment below by {{ SENDER }} and @mention them in the PBI with 'Done'"*

-4. Reply back to the original email saying: "PBI exists - see PBI: {{ URL }}"
+5. Reply back to the original email saying: "PBI exists - see PBI: {{ URL }}"

 ### Keeping it up-to-date